Skip to main content

 This one’s a bit simpler.
 It means that if the owner of the car rental company did something illegal with the car (or allowed something illegal to happen), they could be in trouble.
 For example, if they know the car was used in a robbery and didn’t report it to the police, that’s evidence of criminal wrongdoing.

 In both situations, the idea is the same.
-If the rental place or the owner did something wrong (either by not taking care of the vehicle or doing something illegal), they can be held responsible.
+If the rental place or the owner did something wrong (either by failing to maintain the vehicle or doing something illegal), they can be held responsible.

 If you’re in a car accident while driving a rental vehicle:

-Different places like Florida or New York can have varied state laws around this.
+Different states, like Florida or New York, can have varying state laws regarding this.
 So, always verify your insurance coverage and be aware of liability insurance norms.